lingrino/infra-personal/terraform-modules/static-site/README.md

 Note that this module requires that you upload content to the s3 bucket that is encrypted with AWS's `AES256` algorithm.

+## Access Logs

+This module requires that you already have an S3 bucket set up that cloudfront can write access logs to and that you are ok with a log prefix of `ACCOUNT_ID/NAME_PREFIX/`.
+You cannot disable logging and you must pass `${ var.bucket_logs_domain }` to the module.

 ## Applying with CI/CD

 This module is intended to be used for deploying to your site with CI/CD.
 The `deployer` user